-Revision 16-1; Effective March 1, 2016
+Revision 18-2; Effective September 3, 2018

-The managed care organization may choose to buy medical supplies in bulk.
+The managed care organization (MCO) may choose to buy medical supplies in bulk.
 The cost of storing supplies can be reported on the annual cost report as an allowable expense.
 The medical supply is billed at the unit rate based on the invoice cost of the bulk purchase divided by the number of units purchased.

 6500 Dental Services